Updated June 12, 2023

 Raspberry Pi is a series of single-board computers.
-It is a credit-card sized computer with low cost, which plugs into a computer monitor or TV and to operate it, a user can use a standard keyboard and mouse to operate it.
+It is a credit-card-sized computer with a low cost, which plugs into a computer monitor or TV, and to operate it, a user can use a standard keyboard and mouse to operate it.

 Arduino is an open-source and prototype platform based on hardware and software which is easy to use.

 |The Raspberry Pi 3 is a series of single Board Computer.
 The single-board consists of a fully functional computer with its dedicated memory, processor, and operating system (runs on Linux).

 |The Arduino is a Microcontroller board, and this board is not as powerful as Raspberry Pi 3 single-board computers, but the microcontroller board can be great for quick setups.

 Microcontrollers are good when it comes to controlling small devices, but it is not possible to run an entire operating system.

 |The Raspberry Pi 3 can be connected to Bluetooth devices and the internet right out of the box using Ethernet or by connecting to Wi-Fi.

 |Arduino cannot connect to Bluetooth devices and the internet without a Shield, which adds Internet or Bluetooth connectivity.
 HATs (Hardware Attached on Top) and Shields help with this process.